chipsalliance/chisel/website/blog/2025/05-05-arbiter-type-class/index.md

   }
 ```

-And then we can refactor the arbiter to use the implicit type class instance:
+Now we can refactor the arbiter to make its `arbitrable` argument `implicit`:

 ```scala
 class GenericPriorityArbiter[A <: Data](nClients: Int, clientType: A)(implicit arbitrable: Arbitrable[A]) extends Module {